Manege Central Exhibition Hall continues its series of discussions as part of the NEW NOW, international online platform.

 NEW NOW is a forum for dialogue, generating new meanings, and rethinking our relationship with ourselves in a changing world.
 The programme is a response to the most vivid ideological transformations and challenges of modernity and an aid in the creation of our common future.

-The fifth discussion, “Body and Identity: Metamorphosis in the Digital Age”, will take place on January 27.
-The speakers will be Helen Hester and Marie Chancel, moderated by Anna Kirikova.
+The fifth discussion, “Body and Identity: Metamorphosis in the Digital Age”, took place on January 27, 2022.
+The speakers were Helen Hester and Marie Chancel, moderated by Anna Kirikova.

 How do we conceptualize our body?
 It once was customary to derive a person’s identity from his or her inalienable bodily “constants” of gender and race, but studies in the humanities have altered this view significantly since the 1970s.
 The iconic American philosopher Judith Butler, whose most famous books include Gender Trouble: Feminism and the Subversion of Identity (1990) and Bodies that Matter: On the Discursive Limits of Sex (1993), writes that a person cannot be defined through gender or social roles imposed from outside: a person’s identity is defined by their actions alone.